 So how does the world’s number one beauty company, with 35 global brands selling six billion products per year, design millions of unique beauty journeys at scale?

 By reinventing the beauty experience itself — embarking on a “Beauty Tech” transformation.

-To L’Oréal, this means using technology to help consumers realize the potential of their own unique beauty.
-Yet, delivering a truly individualized experience requires connecting data from each touchpoint into a single source of truth about each consumer while respecting data privacy.
+To L’Oréal, this means using technology to help consumers realise the potential of their own unique beauty.
+Yet, delivering a truly individualised experience requires connecting data from each touchpoint into a single source of truth about each consumer while respecting data privacy.
 That’s where Salesforce comes in.

 Here’s an inside look at how Hieronimus and the team at L’Oréal use Salesforce Customer 360 to forge deeper relationships with consumers on a global scale.